xmichelo/Beeftext/README.md

 Beeftext is a text snippet management tool for Windows, inspired by [TextExpander].

 TextExpander is a great program, packed with features.
-To to keep the company profitable, [Smile] had to switch to a subscription-based model in 2016.
+To keep the company profitable, [Smile] had to switch to a subscription-based model in 2016.
 And for people who only need the basic features of TextExpander, the monthly price is way too high.